- Search The Registry

 Both regiments were trained and equipped and began a long and proud history.
 Blacks have a long military history beginning with the Revolutionary War.
 The all-black Tenth Cavalry is but one example.

-After the American Civil War the ninth, tenth and eleventh Buffalo Soldiers units; had been recognized as a superior fighting force.
+After the American Civil War the ninth, tenth, and eleventh Buffalo Soldiers units; had been recognized as a superior fighting force.
 These cavalry units were primarily based in Texas, Oklahoma, Arizona, and New Mexico.
 The day had passed when ambitious officers avoided leadership of all-black troops.
 In 1896, a young lieutenant John J. Pershing got his first command with the Tenth.
 It was here that he got the nickname "Black Jack.”
-According to some western historians, George Custer wanted nothing to do with the Black cavalry units, turning down a command with them.
+According to some western historians, George Custer wanted nothing to do with the Black cavalry units, turning down command with them.

 Also, it was widely felt that the tenths longtime commander, General Benjamin H. Grierson, a brilliant and inventive officer, had been held back from promotion because of his close association with his Black troops.
 In 1916, a punitive mission headed by Pershing was to respond to the murder of eighteen people in Columbus New Mexico by the bandit, Pancho Villa.
 Pershing had led the Buffalo Soldiers through the Spanish American War and when he took command of the Villa expedition, he specifically asked that the tenth, based at Fort Huachuca, Arizona, accompany him.
-The expedition came to nothing, it was however, the first campaign to use airplanes and motorized land vehicles.
-For over two decades, they conducted campaigns against Native American tribes engaging in several skirmishes against such great Native Chiefs as Geronimo, and Gall.
+The expedition came to nothing, it was, however, the first campaign to use airplanes and motorized land vehicles.
+For over two decades, they conducted campaigns against Native American tribes engaging in several skirmishes against such great Native Chiefs as Geronimo and Gall.

-"Buffalo Soldiers" was the name given the Black cavalrymen by the plains Natives.
-Reasoning for the name is uncertain.
+"Buffalo Soldiers" was the name given to the Black cavalrymen by the plains Natives.
+The reasoning for the name is uncertain.
 One view is that the Natives saw a resemblance between the Black man's hair and the mane of the buffalo.
 Another view is that when a buffalo was wounded or cornered, it fought ferociously, displaying unusual stamina and courage.
 This was the same fighting spirit Indians saw in combat with Black cavalrymen.
 Since Natives held the buffalo in such high regard, it was felt that the name was not given in disrespect.
 The buffalo soldiers were noted for their courage and discipline.
 Drunkenness, an especially widespread problem in the army, was rare among them; in a period when nearly a third of white army enlistees deserted, the Black soldiers had the U.S. Army's lowest desertion and court-martial rates.

-In nearly 30 years of frontier service buffalo soldiers took part in almost 200 major and minor engagements.
+In nearly 30 years of frontier service, buffalo soldiers took part in almost 200 major and minor engagements.
 From 1870 to 1890, 14 buffalo soldiers were awarded medals of honor, the army's highest award for bravery.
-When not fighting, both regiments built forts and roads, installed telegraph lines, located water holes, escorted wagon trains and cattle drives, rode "shotgun" on stagecoach and mail runs and protected settlers from renegade Natives, outlaws, and Mexican revolutionaries.
+When not fighting, both regiments built forts and roads, installed telegraph lines, located water holes, escorted wagon trains and cattle drives, rode "shotgun" on stagecoach and mail runs, and protected settlers from renegade Natives, outlaws, and Mexican revolutionaries.
 Elements of the 9th & 10th regiments fought in Cuba during the War with Spain.
 In 1941, the two regiments formed the 4th Cavalry Brigade and were commanded by General Benjamin O. Davis Sr., at camp Funston, Kansas.